 You value comfort, love a natural color palette, and lean toward laidback looks.
 No wonder you see yourself in Taos by Scala, a graceful straw Panama hat crafted from hand-woven Ecuadorian straw.
 Available in two shades — natural (shown) and putty — this outback-style hat with teardrop crown and 2 7/8-inch brim is a practical, polished pick whether you're horseback riding in the mountains or mingling at a garden party along the coast.
 Even better, you can try it on right now with our AR virtual try-on, so you know what it’ll look like before you buy.

 Bold: Wide-Brim Panama Hat

-You have no problem standing out in the crowd and the wide-brim York Beach straw hat from Brooklyn makes sure of that.
-A study in form and function — it makes a bold statement while offering optimum sun protection — this round-crown headpiece won't let you down.
-The two-tone weave and dramatic 4-inch brim makes it the quintessential summer hat for women when heading to the beach, weekend brunch, or the Kentucky Derby.
+You have no problem standing out in the crowd and the Orleans wide-brim hat by Scala makes sure of that.
+A study in form and function — it makes a bold statement while offering optimum sun protection — this unique headpiece won't let you down.

 An Ecuadorian Original

 Mistaken identity aside, the Panama hat continues to hold its place among high fashion.
 And because it's a matter of material, not shape, this Ecuadorian creation comes in a variety of styles and colors to suit any personality.